chiffa/BioFlow/docs/source/index.rst

 The license is BSD, but in case of academic usage, please cite the *url* (publication is in preparation).

+Please note that the API documentation is more to help you in case something goes wrong and is not yet fixed.
+If you want to use functions of it for your own projects, you can, at your own risk, and as long as the affiliation to the initial project is provided, either via dependencies or notice.

 Project dependencies: